peterda84/peterda84.github.io/_portfolio/pihole.md

 peterda@ubuntu:~/scripts/docker_pihole$ sudo systemctl restart systemd-resolved
 ```

-Since we have not configured the ```WEBPASSWORD``` variable in our .yml file, we must run this command to find our random password to the admin page:
+Since we have not configured the ```WEBPASSWORD``` variable in our .yml file, we must run this command to find our random password in docker logs to the admin page:

 ```console
 peterda@ubuntu:~/scripts/docker_pihole$ sudo docker logs pihole | grep random